Ashutosh-cpu-glitch/hybrid-plasticity-snn/README.md

 ## Overview

 Spiking Neural Networks trained purely by backpropagation-through-time suffer from catastrophic forgetting when trained sequentially on new tasks.
-This project investigates whether a small, locally-trained "fast" synaptic pathway, combined with lightweight episodic replay, can reduce this forgetting, inspired by Complementary Learning Systems theory (McClelland et al., 1995), in which the hippocampus learns quickly via local plasticity while the cortex consolidates knowledge slowly.
+This project investigates whether a small, locally-trained "fast" synaptic pathway can reduce this forgetting.
+It also incorporates lightweight episodic replay to improve continual learning performance.
+The approach is inspired by Complementary Learning Systems theory (McClelland et al., 1995), where the hippocampus learns rapidly through local plasticity while the cortex consolidates knowledge more gradually.

 **Headline result:** on the Split-MNIST class-incremental benchmark (5 sequential tasks, 5 random seeds), average forgetting is reduced from